ALjone/UiBLuxAI/README.md

 >>> Compute minimum of the two and digg untill this limit is reached.
 7. Deliver resources to closest factory.
 >>> Compute path to closest factory (shortest w.r.t time for now) and create sequence of directions to this point, finish with transfer of all resources.
+8. Complete ice-mining loop.
+>>> Finds closest ice, goes to it, mines untill full/all is taken, walks to closest faactory, drop resource, charge.
+Repeat.